-A collection of over 100 18th-century portraits is on loan from the National Portrait Gallery
+A collection of 18th-century portraits is on loan from the National Portrait Gallery

 .
 The people in the portraits are some of the most influential figures of the era and Beningbrough is a setting where they would have felt very much at home.

-Each year there are changing displays and this year you will find four of the principal rooms on the first floor tranformed to house the hall’s largest temporary display since opening in partnership with the National Portrait Gallery in 1979.
-See more about the current exhibition Making her mark: celebrating creative women
+Each year there are changing displays and you will find four of the principal rooms on the first floor tranformed into the Saloon Galleries.

 The interactive galleries on the first and second floors of the hall bring Beningbrough's portraits to life.
 They are entertaining for younger and older visitors alike and are open throughout the year.